IIIF/api/source/presentation/4.0/index.md

 An activating annotation has two additional optional properties:

 * `enables`: For each Annotation or AnnotationPage in the value, remove the 'hidden' behavior if it has it.
 * `disables`: For each Annotation or AnnotationPage in the value, add the 'hidden' behavior if it does not have it.

 If the values are the `id` properties of painting annotations that paint models, `enables` makes them visible and `disables` hides them.
 If they paint Lights, `enables` turns them on and `disables` turns them off.

-Referencing a Painting Annotation as the `body` of an activating annotation implicitly enables it, as if it had been listed in `enables`.
-The inverse is not always true - for example, referencing a Camera in `enables` removes the "hidden" `behavior` and therefore allows it to be included in the client's evaluation of what the default camera is, but does not perform the additional action of changing the viewport to that Camera.
-For Lights and Models in a Scene, the two are equivalent because no _additional_ processing behavior is provided by this specification.
+For Lights and Models in a Scene, `enables` is equivalent to the Light or Model being activated (i.e., being the `body` of the activating annotation), because no _additional_ processing behavior is provided by this specification.
+For Cameras, `enables` removes the "hidden" `behavior` (allows the Camera to be used), but does not by itself make the Camera the active viewport.

 For many use cases, the activating annotations don't need bodies.
 The following example demonstrates a light switch that can be toggled on and off: